vaadin/proposal-for-vaadin-form/README.md

 ## Code samples
 Some people say a code snippet is worth a thousand words.

+The specific APIs used in the code snippets below are a very early sketch and may very well change in the final product.
+The snippets are here to illustrate the key concepts and use cases described after each code snippet.

 _NOTE: All code samples in this section show how to use Vaadin Form in [`lit-html`](https://lit-html.polymer-project.org/) templates._

 ### Render a basic form